Maple Candied Pecans (Vegan!)

 Labeled as a gift for my grandfather.

 Why avoid canola oil?
-More than 90% of American grown rapeseed is genetically engineered.
-Whether you care about GMOs or not, it’s going to be heavily sprayed in pesticides which is not good for health!
+More than 90% of American-grown rapeseed is genetically engineered.
+Whether you care about GMOs or not, it’s going to be heavily sprayed with pesticides which is not good for your health!
 In addition, canola oil is a trans-fat which is highly inflammatory and increases the risk of heart disease and diabetes.
-I prefer to use coconut oil in this recipe, but you could also use avocado or macadamia.
+I prefer to use coconut oil in this recipe because I like the taste, but you could also use avocado or macadamia.

 Raw pecans before getting covered in oil and syrup!